 Eng.
-Al Lamki has extensive experience with some of the UAE's biggest energy companies, including with ADNOC operating company ADMA-OPCO, where he successfully led a strategic development initiative to increase the Masdar Clean Energy, where he was responsible for business growth activities, including bidding, acquisitions and green field project development, including having an instrumental role in building the company's international renewable energy portfolio, with projects spanning across 25 countries.
+Al Lamki has extensive experience with some of the UAE's biggest energy companies, including with ADNOC operating company ADMA-OPCO, where he successfully led a strategic development initiative to increase the company's daily oil production.
+He also worked with Masdar Clean Energy, where he was responsible for business growth activities, including bidding, acquisitions and green field project development, including having an instrumental role in building the company's international renewable energy portfolio, with projects spanning across 25 countries.
 Earlier in his career, Eng.
 Al Lamki gained experience with a number of renowned organizations, including French oil major Total, where he advised on oil and gas projects in Africa.